 In total, we spent 7 nights in Dumaguete and most days we were working on this blog.
 And when we weren’t, we cruised around.
 Here are the places we visited:

 The Forest Camp (same direction as Casaroro Falls)

 Red Rock Hot Springs (near Pulangbato Falls)

-To get a better understanding on where the attractions are located, below is a map with attraction marked in red.
+To get a better understanding of where the attractions are located, below is a map with attractions marked in red.